spacetimecausality/spacetimecausality.github.io/_pages/about.md

 ### Joining the Group

-<p>We meet every other Wednesday at 15:00 CET on Microsoft Teams.<br>
-To join, just <span id="email-link">email us</span> with your name, affiliation, and a few words about your interest.<br>
+To join, just email us at <span id="email-link">email us</span> with your name, affiliation, and a few words about your interest.<br>
 We look forward to welcoming new faces — we do ask for regular participation and active engagement.</p>

 <script>